 - 1) When the ball is damaged unintentionally. - 2) When the ball is not correctly playable.

-The referees shall, before interrupting play, give the players a reasonable opportunity to play the ball. - 3) When parts of the board have been separated and the ball comes near the place in question. - 4) When the goal cage is moved unintentionally and cannot be put back within a reasonable time.
+The referees shall, before interrupting play, give the players a reasonable opportunity to play the ball. - When parts of the board have been separated and the ball comes near the place in question. - When the goal cage is moved unintentionally and cannot be put back within a reasonable time.
 It is the goalkeeper's responsibility to put the goal cage back as soon as this is considered possible. - 5) When a serious injury occurs or an injured player directly affects play.
 The referees decide what shall be considered a serious injury, but as soon as this is suspected, play shall be interrupted immediately. - 6) When an unnatural situation occurs during play.

-The referees decide what shall be considered an unnatural situation, but this always includes unauthorized persons or objects on the rink, the lights going out either completely or partly, and the final signal being sounded by mistake. - 7) When a goal is disallowed despite the fact that no offence leading to a free-hit has been committed.
+The referees decide what shall be considered an unnatural situation, but this always includes, amongst others, unauthorized persons or objects on the rink, the lights going out either completely or partly, and the final signal being sounded by mistake, or when a referee is hit by the ball and this has a significant effect on the play. - 7) When a goal is disallowed despite the fact that no offence leading to a free-hit has been committed.
 This includes when the ball goes into goal without passing the goal line from the front. - 8) When a penalty shot does not result in a goal.
 This includes when a penalty shot is incorrectly performed. - 9) When a delayed penalty is carried out because the offending team gains and controls the ball.
-This includes when the non-offending team, in the referees' opinion, is delaying play. - When a penalty is imposed for an offence which is not in connection with play, but is committed or noticed during play.
-This includes when a penalized player enters the rink before his penalty expires or terminates.
-In connection with play implies controlling or trying to reach the ball. - 11) When the referees are unable to decide the direction of a hit-in or a free-hit.

-This includes when players from both teams commit offences simultaneously. - 12) When the referees' decision is incorrect.
+This includes when the non-offending team, in the referees' opinion, is trying to waste time. - 10) When a penalty is imposed for an offence which is not in connection with play, but is committed or noticed during play.
+This includes when a penalized player enters the rink before his penalty expires or terminates. - 11) When the referees are unable to decide the direction of a hit-in or a free-hit.
+This includes when players from both teams commit offences simultaneously. - 12) When the referees' consider their decision to be incorrect.